A few comments about safety

-- Before the yellow school doors open, pre-k families wait on the east side of the front door (to the left if you are facing the school.)
+- Before the yellow school doors open, pre-k families line up on the east side of the front door (to the left if you are facing the school).

 - Use only the left front door to enter the building and proceed to the elevators.
 Do not use the center staircase.

-- After dropping off your child, use the elevators – not the center staircase – to return to the lobby.
+- After dropping off your child, use the elevators – not the center staircase, as the older children will be walking up to class – to return to the lobby.

-- Kindergarten families use the far door on 17th Street to enter the building.
-It is the blue door all the way down to left if you are facing the school.
+- Kindergarten families use the far, blue door on 17th Street to enter the building and the internal staircase.
+It is the door all the way down to the left of the main entrance if you are facing the school.

-- Families should wait outside that door when they arrive at school.
+- Families should line up outside the door when they arrive at school.

 If you have younger children, wait for your older child to enter the building, and then take your younger child to class.